-I’m Erik, and I’ve been a professional software engineer for more than 25 years.
+I’m Erik, and I’ve worked as a professional software engineer for over 25 years.
 I used many programming languages in my career, but Python is my absolute favorite!
 I love programming and building complex systems, but I also love to write.
-That’s why I decided to combine these two by writing this Python tutorial for beginners.
-I started writing in 2019, and regularly write new articles.
-I also made a habit of tweaking the existing articles, making sure everything is in sync and up-to-date.
+That’s why I decided to combine these two by writing this free Python tutorial for beginners.
+After that, I started working on my premium courses: Python Fundamentals I and II.
+They are pretty successful and, so far, have gotten some great reviews!

-Eventually, I got fed up with the limited code examples that you need to copy and paste and wanted example code that is actually editable and runnable in-page.
+Eventually, I got fed up with the limited copy and paste code examples and wanted example code that is editable and runnable in-page.
 It resulted in a side project (crumb.sh) that offers a generic way to do this.
-It’s still under development, but the tutorial already has many of these useful code crumbs sprinkled throughout it!
+It’s still under development, but the tutorial and courses already have many of these useful code crumbs sprinkled throughout it!

 If you’re on Twitter, you can follow me (@erikyan) to get updates on new content.
-I also tend to post interesting code snippets and quizzes from time to time.
+If you prefer e-mail, try my Python newsletter as well!
+I try to share interesting code snippets, exercises, and quizzes regularly.

 Let’s start by defining exactly what Python is.
 Python is a computer programming language.
 Or, in other words, a vocabulary and set of grammatical rules for instructing a computer to perform tasks.
 Its original creator, Guido van Rossum, named it after the BBC television show ‘Monty Python’s Flying Circus.’
 Hence, you’ll find that Python books, code examples, and documentation sometimes contain references to this television show.

-Python is considered to be easy to learn, and it’s designed around a set of clearly defined principles (the Zen of Python) that encourage the Python core developers to make a language that is unambiguous and easy to use.
+Python is considered easy to learn, and it’s designed around a set of clearly defined principles (the Zen of Python) that encourage Python core developers to make a language that is unambiguous and easy to use.

 What is Python used for?

 People use Python in many places.
 Its rich base library makes it excellent for all kinds of little helper scripts.
 But it scales just as well to large systems.
 To illustrate, YouTube’s original creators used Python for the most part!
-Dropbox, as far as I know, is primarily written in Python as well.
-And did you know Instagram’s entire backend and website are written in Python as well?
+As far as I know, Dropbox is primarily written in Python.
+And did you know Instagram’s entire backend and website are also written in Python?

 You can use Python to automate tasks, perform calculations, create user interfaces, create website backends, access databases, download information from the Internet, etc. It’s a versatile language that is easy to learn and write, and although perfect for beginning programmers, is just as useful and powerful for seasoned professionals.